Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/V3/CCP_README.md

     ![Alt text](dcrFields.png)

   - Once deployment is done it is recommended to verify if DCR is created in Azure portal, global search by searching for "Data Collection Rules" and then in "Data Collection Rules" search with the name that you specified in the source file on DCR "name" property.
 If search result shows a record in deployed resource group.
 If you don't see a result for the "name" property value specified in DCR file then its possibly a problem in DCR source file which failed in DCR creation.
 The first possible thing to verify if the length of DCR name exceed 65 characters.
+  - In "dataFlows" array, if you have a custom table as a file then specify the "outputSteam" property.
+If you are using standard table then there is no need to specify the "outputSteam" property in DCR file i.e. "outputSteam" property is optional here, if you are not having any table file and/or using standard table eg: Microsoft-ASimAuditEventLogs is a standard table and is suffixed with "Microsoft-".
   - To verify length of DCR name, when we open data connector and click on "Connect" button, make sure to open browser "Developer tools" or right click on browser and do "Ctrl+F12" which will open up "Developer tools" and navigate to "Network" tab as shown below:
   - Property "workspaceResourceId" is optional and is not required to be specified.
 If not specified then it replaces this property with value "[resourceId('microsoft.OperationalInsights/Workspaces', parameters('workspace'))]" in mainTemplate as a variables.
   - Placeholder "{{location}}" will get replaced and will be specified in "parameters" section on "mainTemplate.json" file.